Definitions and Dimensions of Liveness

 The first, perhaps most obvious definition is:

-Definition 1: Live programming is editing a running program.
+The Running Definition: Live programming is editing a running program.

 Some instances of this definition from the literature, with emphasis added: